0takeyourplace9/testProject3/README.md

     }
 ```

-3. Build Unity App and put it to the `public/{some path}/` folder of Next.js app
 4. Update paths to your build directory in `src/app/config.json` and `src/app/metadata.json` files. (you can change to .ts files when you will be ready to automate this process)
-5. Ensure that you have implemented the following routes in your Next.js app and API:
+5. Ensure that you have implemented the following routes:

 - `NEXT_STRIPE_CHECKOUT_FORM` - static page with POST form (used inside `popup`), which uses `price` and `hash` slug params (you can use search params instead) and have single button which allow user to confirm the payment and start the whole process.
   > See. `src/app/checkout/page.tsx` for example.